 The easiest way to weigh the long-term goals is to use as criteria 5-7 of your key values from your “Memoirs”.
 For example, you select 4 key values, weigh and discharge their key objectives for the near future.

 Further, evaluate each option for each criterion.
 You can use a simple three-point scale.
 One means that the option is practically not valuable from the viewpoint of the criterion.
 Two – the average value of the option.
 Three – the substantial value of the option.

 Next – calculate and evaluate options and determine the key goal at the moment.

-After determining the relative priority of long-term goals, analyze your diary and determine approximately how many percent of time a week you spend on these objectives.
-It often turns out that spending time on a completely different goals do not coincide with their priority: the most significant goals receive the fewest amount of time.
+After determining the relative priority of long-term goals, analyze your diary and determine approximately how many percents of time a week you spend on these objectives.
+It often turns out that spending time on completely different goals do not coincide with their priority: the most significant goals receive the fewest amount of time.

 Learn how to weed out superfluous imposed affairs and highlight key tasks using clear criteria – so always finding time for the most important things.

 Stay with us and our next post: Live to work or work to live.
 Part 7.
 Information: how to manage the creative chaos.